 Construction on the new bridge was expected to take about five years, but the Harbor Bridge Project would face more hurdles in months and years to come.

-A Florida bridge collapse prompts further new concerns: Safety
+A Florida bridge collapse prompts further new concerns: Design firm removed from project

 FIGG Bridge Engineers, Inc. was the initial firm hired by Flatiron/Dragados to design the new Harbor Bridge.
 The company also designed a pedestrian bridge at Florida International University in Miami that collapsed in March of 2018, killing six people.

 Work was suspended on the Harbor Bridge Project by TxDOT after the collapse as officials awaited findings from a National Transportation Safety Board investigation into the Florida bridge collapse.

 At this point, the project was said to be at least two years behind schedule.

 In January of 2020, TxDOT announced that they had instructed Flatiron/Dragados to remove FIGG Bridge Engineers, Inc. from any future work on the main spans of the project.